Filipll97/Case_Alumni_Network/README.md

 - Calendar view for event tracking
 - Reusable components for modularity

+Link to backend part of the application: [Alumni Network BE](https://github.com/TintinPetersson/AlumniNetworkAPI)
 ## Requirements
 Before you begin, ensure your development environment meets the following requirements: